quicwg/base-drafts/draft-ietf-quic-tls.md

 uses the latest packet protection keys.
 This simplifies key management when there are key updates (see {{key-update}}).

-The handshake messages the first flight of handshake messages from both client and server (ClientHello, or ServerHello through to the server's Finished) a critical to the key exchange.
-The contents of these messages is used to determine the keys used to protect later messages.
+The first flight of handshake messages from both client and server (ClientHello, or ServerHello through to the server's Finished) are critical to the key exchange.
+The content of these messages is used to determine the keys used to protect later messages.
 If these are protected with newer keys, they will be indecipherable to the recipient.

 Even though newer keys are available, the first flight of TLS handshake messages sent by an endpoint MUST NOT be encrypted: